Dave Cantin is a sought-after automotive industry expert, speaker, entrepreneur, and philanthropist.

 In 2017, Dave closed the second-largest auto buy/sell in U.S. history: Prime Motor Group, consisting of over 30 dealerships.
 The largest deal of its kind ever done by a broker, it is the second-largest automotive acquisition behind Warren Buffett’s 2015 acquisition of Van Tuyl Group, which became Berkshire Hathaway Automotive.

 Having proved himself as a champion of self-motivation, Dave is now motivated by acts of giving back and inspiring others.
 In recent years, he has continued to pledge time and money to childhood cancer treatment and research—through programs at his current company and his former dealership, as well as other external fundraising events.
 Dave has been a board member for Hope & Heroes, Columbia University Medical Center, Project Ladybug, and Hyundai Hope on Wheels, where he served as Vice Chairman.

-Dave donates one-hundred percent of the proceeds from his speaking engagements, along with a portion of funds from all acquisitions brokered by his automotive M&A firm.
+Dave donates a percentage of the proceeds from his speaking engagements, along with a portion of funds from all acquisitions brokered by his automotive M&A firm.
 To date, he has helped raise over $100 million in the fight to cure pediatric cancer.